 Many choose to fly into Mykonos and Santorini with a charter flight and opt to take a short boat ride to Paros.

 Certainly, the most comfortable way to reach Paros is by plane and in the season there are up to five fights a day from Athens airport.
-A local travel agency Polos Tours provides a great option to see al ferries and plains and book the tickets online, see www.polostours.gr.
+A local travel agency Polos Tours provides a great option to see all ferries and plains and book the tickets online: see www.polostours.gr.
 Private helicopters also land on Paros and Antiparos, the islands are a short 45 minutes helicopter ride away from Athens airport.

-All in all, Paros is an international destination with many activities, a beautiful, safe and healthy environment.
-Weather you are after a romantic holiday as a couple, spending quality time with the kids as a family or just pure relaxation Paros has something to offer to everyone!
-We, as locals enjoy the easy going, laid back lifestyle, warm climate and fresh, healthy produce made into delicious island dishes and would love to share the experience with you!
+All in all, Paros & Antiparos are an international destination with many activities, a beautiful, safe, and healthy environment.
+Weather you are after a romantic holiday as a couple, spending quality time with the kids as a family or just pure relaxation Paros and Antiparos have something to offer to everyone!
+We, as locals enjoy the easy-going, laid back lifestyle, warm climate, and fresh, healthy produce made into delicious island dishes and would love to share the experience with you!
 And remember, to Paros you never come only once…..

 When lunch arrives, I begin talking to a sun-kissed Englishman who used to work in publishing.
 I ask him how long he’s been here.
 ‘Ten years ago I came over for a week to clear my head,’ he says.
 ‘I never left.’